JulianLang/faketastic/docs/getting-started.md

 Let's dive into some examples in order to understand how to define data with faketastic.
 The basic building blocks of faketastic are called builder functions (abbr.
 "BuilderFns").

 Builder functions allow you to describe the type and frame of expected data.
-At a very high level they look like this:
+Seen from a very high level they look like this:

 ![Anatomy of Builder Fns](./assets/anatomy-of-builder-fns.jpg)